DBT For Addiction

-Dialectical Behavior Therapy, or DBT for substance abuse, is a form of psychotherapy.
-It is based on the principles of cognitive-behavioral therapy or CBT.
+Dialectical behavior therapy, or DBT, is a form of psychotherapy.
+It is based on the principles of cognitive-behavioral therapy, or CBT.
 DBT focuses on emotional regulation, distress tolerance, and relationship building.

-If you are struggling with addiction, DBT can be highly effective.
+For many people, DBT for addiction treatment can be highly effective for long-term results.
 Eagle Creek Ranch Recovery in Nampa, Idaho provides various types of therapy to help people learn how to effectively manage and cope with their conditions.
+We believe in comprehensive treatment that addresses the needs of the entire person, so they can recover from their drug use and build a new life free of substance dependence.

 What is Dialectical Behavior Therapy (DBT)?

 Dialectical behavior therapy was developed in the late 1980s by psychologist Marsha M. Lineman.
 Initially, DBT was used to treat borderline personality disorder and suicidal thoughts.
-One of the goals of this therapy is to help people build the confidence and coping skills to handle stressful situations.
+One of the goals of this therapy modality is to help people build the confidence and coping skills to handle stressful situations.
+Today, it’s often used in individual therapy, group therapy, family therapy, and can be used as a part of addiction treatment programs.

 There are four parts to DBT:

-People with mental health conditions and intense emotional outbursts are at higher risk of self-medicating with drugs and alcohol.
-This form of substance abuse can be dangerous and also lead to addiction.
-DBT for substance abuse helps improve self-image, coping, and communication skills, which are crucial in recovery.
+People with mental health conditions (such as borderline personality disorder) and intense emotional outbursts are at higher risk of self-medicating with drugs and/or alcohol abuse.
+This form of drug abuse can lead to addiction and dangerous behaviors.
+DBT for substance abuse helps improve self-image, coping, and communication skills, all of which are crucial for addiction treatment.

 The cognitive triangle shows the relationship between thoughts, emotions, and behaviors.
 It shows how our thoughts change how we feel, which impacts our actions, thoughts, and so on.
 This cycle will continue until a person seeks help.